Tony363/SuperClaude_Framework/Docs/superclaude-user-guide.md

 - Think of it as having a whole dev team that knows when to help

 **🔧 MCP Server Integration** *(smart external tools)*
-- Context7: Official library documentation lookup
+- Deepwiki: Official library documentation lookup
 - Sequential: Complex multi-step analysis
 - Magic: Modern UI component generation
-- Playwright: Browser automation and testing
+- Browserbase: Browser automation and testing
 - **Auto-connects when needed** - you don't manage this stuff

 **📋 Enhanced Task Management** *(happens behind the scenes)*